sylefeb/Silice/GetStarted.md

 I have prepared binary packages for Windows so you can easily get started!
 Download the pre-compiled fpga-binutils from https://github.com/sylefeb/fpga-binutils/releases

+There are two versions: 32 bits and 64 bits.
+I recommend using the 64 bits version, even though you may need both since a few tools compile to 32 bits only.

 Uncompress in Silice/tools/fpga-binutils/

-After this step you should see three new directories:
+After this step you should see these new directories:
-- Silice/tools/fpga-binutils/mingw32/bin
-- Silice/tools/fpga-binutils/mingw32/include
-- Silice/tools/fpga-binutils/mingw32/lib
+- Silice/tools/fpga-binutils/mingw32/ (with subdirectories: bin, ...)
+- Silice/tools/fpga-binutils/mingw64/ (with subdirectories: bin, ...)

+## Verilator framework

 To use build shell scripts (.sh) and the Verilator simulation framework: (**highly recommended**)

+### Windows

 - Download and install MSYS2 (msys2-x86_64) from https://www.msys2.org/
   Be sure to follow the instructions on the download page to update your MSYS2 install to latest.

-- Start a MinGW32 shell from (assuming default path) c:\msys64\mingw32.exe (IMPORTANT: the shell has to be a MinGW 32bits shell)
+- Start a MinGW shell from (assuming default path) c:\msys64\mingw32.exe (32 bits) or c:\msys64\mingw64.exe (64 bits)

-- Install the compiler tools from the MinGW32 shell: pacman -S gcc make cmake perl zlib zlib-devel
+- Install the compiler tools from the MinGW shell: pacman -S gcc make cmake perl zlib zlib-devel

 Now we will compile the silice framework for verilator

-- Go into the silice folder and type
+- Go into the silice folder and type (for 32 bits version, use 64 prefix for 64 bits version)
 ```
 ./compile_verilator_framework_mingw32.sh
 ```